jmartinez-minaya/Be-Bayesian-my-friend/README.md

 - **Theory/** contains the conceptual slides and explanations (both in HTML and PDF).
 - **Practical-lesson/** includes applied exercises, such as a logistic regression example using the `brms` package.
+- **Homework/** contain an exercise designed for self-assessment and practice.
 ---

 ## 🎯 Learning Outcomes